 This course will concentrate on theory, setup, maintenance and diagnostic procedures for common inboard and stern drive, starting, charging and ignition systems.
 Diagnostic exercises include battery point, Delco EST, Thunderbolt IV & V, MEFI and PCM EFI, Waste fire and other common marine ignition systems.
-(Prerequisite: LMAR1200 or permission of instructor)
+(Prerequisite: C or better in LMAR1200 or permission of instructor)